k9mail/k9mail-docs/docs/en/current/settings/general.md

 ## Interaction

-### Volume key navigation
+### Volume key navigation in message view
-Here you can specify whether you want to use the hardware volume keys to move up and down in the message list, or move to the previous and next message in the message view.
+Here you can specify whether you want to use the hardware volume keys to the previous and next message in the message view.

 ### Return to list after delete
 When this setting is enabled deleting a message in the message view will return to the message list rather than moving to the previous/next message.

 ### Show next message after delete
 Enabling this setting always moves to the next message after deleting a message from the message view.
 When it is disabled you move to the next or previous message depending on your previous travel direction.

 ### Confirm actions